 - Note the IP address from the router’s DHCP lease table

-Assign a static IP address to the Smart Dongle in the router’s DHCP settings to prevent the address from changing after a power cycle.
+Assign a static IP address (or DHCP reservation) to the Smart Dongle in the router’s settings to prevent the address from changing after a power cycle.

 Network connection